-Under the Act, higher education institutions also have an anticipatory duty to provide reasonable adjustments for applicants and students with disabilities.
-This means that in addition to providing individual reasonable adjustments for specific requirements, RADA must plan ahead and take a strategic approach to addressing and removing the barriers that potentially impede the progress of students with disabilities.
+Under The Act, Higher Education Institutes also have an anticipatory duty to provide reasonable adjustments for disabled applicants and students.
+This means that in addition to providing individual reasonable adjustments for specific requirements, RADA must plan ahead and take a strategic approach to addressing and removing the barriers that potentially impede the progress of disabled students.

-An example of an individual reasonable adjustment is providing a technical theatre student who has a hearing impairment with a professional quality dual muff headset so that they can hear the cues (most students use just one earpiece).
+An example of an individual reasonable adjustment is providing a technical theatre student who has a hearing impairment with a professional quality dual muff headset so that she can hear the cues (most students use just one earpiece).
 An example of an anticipatory adjustment is providing all written materials for the course in advance (including play-scripts and poems) by email or intranet, so that all students can prepare for the session, including those with hearing or visual impairments and those with specific learning difficulties.